yohamta/donburi/README.md

   return NewComponentType(struct{}{})
 }
 ```
-Since "Tags" are just components, they can be used in queries in the same way as components as follows:
+Since "Tags" are components, they can be used in queries in the same way as components as follows:

 ```go
 var EnemyTag = donburi.NewTag()